webdriverio-community/wdio-html-reporter/README.md

     })

     it('should display some output I want to log on the report', () => {
-      process.send({
+      // runner:logit is a custom event listener
+      // It will you to output plain text to the HTML report process.send({
         event: 'runner:logit',
         output: 'Do.
 Or do not.
 There is no try'